Unified Capacity Limit of Non-coherent Wideband Fading Channels: Introduction and Related Work

-These results argue that peaky signaling is compulsory if our requirement is to achieve $C^\infty$ when $B{\to}\infty$.
-However, it has been shown~\cite{Zhang07, Wang09, Durisi, journals/twc/LozanoP12} that in the low SNR regime non-peaky signals can approach the wideband capacity limit within a small gap in different scenarios.
+where the exponent $\alpha{\in}(0,1)$ grows with increasing $B_cT_c$.
+The first term equals $C^{\infty}/B$, representing a {}{\textit{first order optimal}} upper bound of the spectral efficiency when rate is power-limited.
+The third term captures the approximation error, that vanishes faster than $B^{-(1{+}\alpha)}$ as $B{\to}\infty$.
+The second term represents the penalty from lack of channel knowledge.
+It contains $\textrm{SNR}^{1{+}\alpha}$, a sub-quadratic term ($1{+}\alpha{<}2$) that characterizes the convergence speed of the spectral efficiency for non-coherent fading channels.
+Representing \eqref{eqn:Ray} by the second order Taylor polynomial leads to an infinite coefficient to the term $\textrm{SNR}^{2}$ {}{(wideband slope) and lack of second order optimality} as in~\cite{journals/tit/Verdu02}.
+In this paper the word ``polynomial'' refers to these generalized Taylor polynomials with real-valued exponents.

+Although peaky signals are imperative to achieve first order optimality \cite[Th.
+7]{journals/tit/Verdu02}, they are challenging to synthesize owing to hardware non-linearity and the infinite amount of bandwidth they require in non-coherent channels.
+If a small gap from $C^\infty$ at a large but finite bandwidth is admissible, which is the case in all practical applications of asymptotic results, recent works have shown that non-peaky signals may suffice.
 For example, Zhang and Laneman~\cite{Zhang07} investigated the achievable rate of phase-shift keying (PSK) for frequency-flat time-varying non-coherent Rayleigh fading channels.
-Under average power constraint, this signaling scheme approaches the wideband capacity limit for low but not too low SNRs.
+Under average power constraints, this signaling scheme approaches the wideband capacity limit for low but not too low SNRs.
 For signals subject to both peak and average power constraints, it was observed in~\cite{Wang09} that the gap between capacity upper and lower bounds can be very small for discrete-time frequency-flat Rayleigh fading channels.
-The capacity of non-coherent time-frequency selective wide-sense stationary uncorrelated scattering (WSSUS) channels with both peak and average power constraints have been studied in~\cite{Durisi}, where it was shown that the capacity for non-coherent Rayleigh fading channels peaks at some large---but finite---bandwidth, which can be coarsely identified as a function of the peak power and the scattering function.
+The capacity of non-coherent time-frequency selective wide-sense stationary uncorrelated scattering (WSSUS) channels with both peak and average power constraints has been studied in~\cite{Durisi}, where bell-shaped capacity upper and lower bounds were established and the capacity optimal bandwidth, the \textit{critical bandwidth}, was coarsely identified as a function of the peak power and the scattering function.
+For flat scattering functions, the capacity bounds depend on the system bandwidth and the input-signal peak constraint only through their ratio.
+The results in~\cite{Durisi} have been extended to MIMO in \cite{SDBP09}, where the impact of transmitter/receiver antenna correlation on capacity was also investigated.
+Lozano and Porrat \cite{journals/twc/LozanoP12} considered non-peaky signaling in SISO systems under a general fading distribution.
+Their results show that, when bandwidth is not too large, there is a transitory first stage where rate $R(B)$ grows with $B$ before approaching a maximum $R(B_{\textrm{crit}})$ at the critical bandwidth $B{=}B_{\textrm{crit}}$, beyond which the rate $R(B)$ decreases to zero as $B$ grows unbounded.
+By resorting to computation of mutual information rather than the capacity analysis as in~\cite{Durisi, SDBP09}, they provided closed-form expressions to the maximum rate and the corresponding capacity gap,